mattja/distob/README.rst

 Note: numpy 1.11.0 or later (not yet released!) is required for full functionality with distributed array arithmetic and ufuncs.
 You can get a development snapshot of numpy here: https://github.com/numpy/numpy/archive/master.zip

-Distob is an object layer built on top of IPython.parallel, so it will make use of your default IPython parallel profile.
+Distob is an object layer built on top of ``ipyparallel``, so it will make use of your default IPython parallel profile.
 This allows different cluster architectures, local CPUs, SSH nodes, PBS, Amazon EC2, etc.